 The contributing possibilities here are sorted by requirements on user’s time and knowledge.
 Feel free to go trough them from start.

-The easiest but very helpful way how you can help Turris project grow is to enable data-collection services on your router.
+The easiest but very helpful way how you can help Turris project grow is to enable Sentinel threat detection services on your router.
 The core busyness of Turris is to discover new threats on Internet and that can’t be done without data provided by Turris users.
 This data feeds not only additional protections for your routers but also helps discover and put out threats on whole Internet.

 Please see appropriate article for more info.

 One of most helpful ways to contribute is to report and debug problems you encounter.
 This means to not just wait if it fixes itself or if Turris team somehow finds out and fixes it.
 You can actively look in to problem yourself.
 There are people on forum who can help and you can report your problems by support channels.